Chad-Stephens/predicting-type2-diabetes/README.md

 The project was completed in RMarkdown, so there are both code chunks and written work.
 For those who are interested in replicating or making improvements to my work, I have a separate file that only includes the R code.
-Additionally, the data set used has also been included as a csv file.
+Additionally, the data set used has also been included as a .csv file.

 Data was obtained from the National Institute of Diabetes and Digestive and Kidney Diseases through the cooperation of women (ages 21 and above) of the Pima